Hawkk2/Cyclistic-Case-Study-SQL/README.md

 ## 2. PREPARE

-a.
+**b.
 Where is your data located?
-How is the data organized?
+How is the data organized? **
 *	Data is located in CSV files that is made available by Motivate International Inc. publicly.
-*	The data is broken down into columns that among many things Identifies the a ride_id, start/end time, start/end location, longitude/latitude and whether the rider is a member or casual.
+The data is broken down into columns that among many things Identifies the a ride_id, start/end time, start/end location, longitude/latitude and whether the rider is a member or casual.
 *	 Are there issues with bias or credibility in this data?
 Does your data ROCCC (R eliable, O riginal, C omprehensive, C urrent, and C ited.)
 Reliable?
-*	The data appears to be credible because it comes form an LLC that is contracted to run the City of Chicago’s bicycle sharing service.
+The data appears to be credible because it comes form an LLC that is contracted to run the City of Chicago’s bicycle sharing service.
-*	The data is missing values under stations…  The reasons could be the following:
+The data is missing values under stations…  The reasons could be the following:
-*	There are not enough stations to house every bicycle.
+**	There are not enough stations to house every bicycle.
-*	Bicycles were acquired and abandoned at riders destinations where stations were not available.
+**	Bicycles were acquired and abandoned at riders destinations where stations were not available.
 *	 How are you addressing licensing, privacy, security, and accessibility?
-*	Licensing has been granted for data to be made available for public use
-*	No personal information is provided that could be linked to the rider.
+Licensing has been granted for data to be made available for public use No personal information is provided that could be linked to the rider.
-*	Data that has been downloaded does not need to be destroyed upon completion of work because it is published publicly.
+Data that has been downloaded does not need to be destroyed upon completion of work because it is published publicly.

 *	 How did you verify the data’s integrity?
-*	Divvy program is verifiable through licensing provided on website and confirmed through Chicago.gov.
+Divvy program is verifiable through licensing provided on website and confirmed through Chicago.gov.
 *	 How does it help you answer your question?
-*	Becoming familiar with the characters, data and stakeholders provide a better grounding of the environment that the questions if formed from.
+Becoming familiar with the characters, data and stakeholders provide a better grounding of the environment that the questions if formed from.
 *	 Are there any problems with the data?
-*	Mentioned above, it appears that there are stations missing but the steps taken to prepare have provided sufficient answers given resources available.
+Mentioned above, it appears that there are stations missing but the steps taken to prepare have provided sufficient answers given resources available.
-*	If this project were provided directly from an employer we would need to email to confirm that our conclusion on the missing stations was correct and if we it were possible to fill in the gaps missing in the data.
+If this project were provided directly from an employer we would need to email to confirm that our conclusion on the missing stations was correct and if we it were possible to fill in the gaps missing in the data.

 ## 3. PROCESS

 *	What tools are you choosing and why?

 I am using a cloud SQL querying service through Google called BigQuery.
 BigQuery is being used because it was the SQL language taught in the Google Data Analytics Certification Course.
 Tableau will be used following the cleaning and analysis to visualize the data.
 It was also taught in the Google course.

 *	Have you ensured your data’s integrity?

 I started by making sure the schema is identical for each data set that was downloaded from Divvy.
 Because each data set only contains information for the corresponding month each will have to be merged before use.

 ```sql